 The Medieval Imagination

-28 min documentary, produced, written, directed and filmed by Philippe Charluet, made in collaboration with the State Library of Victoria.
+28 min documentary, produced and filmed by Philippe Charluet, made in collaboration with the State Library of Victoria under the auspice of Shane Carmody, former Director, Collections and Access (see ‘The Library’ promo in VIDEOS Tab above).
 Screened nationally on Australian television.

-‘The Medieval Imagination, Illustrated Manuscripts from Cambridge, Australia and New Zealand’ was a blockbuster exhibition held at the State Library of Victoria (over 110,000 people attended the exhibition).
+‘The Medieval Imagination, Illustrated Manuscripts from Cambridge, Australia and New Zealand’ was a blockbuster exhibition – with over 120,000 people attending – held at the State Library of Victoria.
 This documentary looks at the bringing together of 90 extremely precious books, containing amazing draftsmanship in opulent colours by artists from the 8th to 16th centuries.
 It logs the process of organising and curating the exhibition, including the painstaking process of shipping priceless works of art across the world - including the oldest European manuscript to ever cross the Equator.

 “It is extremely important that people living in one era – us today – keep contact with earlier ages.
 It is not good when the links are cut from the past, because I think the world shrinks.”